-Interest income and impairment are recognised in the statement of profit or loss and other comprehensive income.
-Gain or loss on derecognition is recognised in the statement of profit or loss and other comprehensive income.
+Interest income and impairment are recognised in the statement of profit or loss.
+Gain or loss on derecognition is recognised in the statement of profit or loss.

 Impairment of financial assets

 Impairment of financial assets is recognised on an expected credit loss (ECL) basis for financial assets measured at amortised cost.